abbas-119/abbas-119/README.md

 ## 👨‍💻 About Me

-Final-year Computer Science and Artificial Intelligence student at the University of Birmingham, UK, with a strong foundation in Python, Java, and SQL, excelling in both front-end and back-end development.
-Skilled in web technologies (HTML, CSS, JavaScript) and programming languages (C, Haskell), my time outside coding is spent on football, tennis, and photography.
+Ambitious Computer Science and Artificial Intelligence Graduate from the University of Birmingham.
+Attained a solid foundation in Python, Java and Database Management (SQL), further enhanced by various hands-on projects.
+Possess a strong aptitude for both Front-end technologies (HTML, CSS, and JavaScript) and Back-end development.
+My time outside coding is spent on playing Football, Tennis, and Photography.

 ## 📚 Education